 Great Cell Service Options for Tourists

-Here are a few of the best deals you can find as a budget traveler when looking for German cell phone providers.
+Here are a few of the best deals you can find as a budget traveler looking for German cell phone providers.

 1. Aldi Talk

 For just €9.99 every four weeks, you will have 3 GB of mobile data with LTE.
 It is a great deal for travelers and comes with a start credit.
-Phone calls and texts are around nine cents within Germany.
+Phone calls and texts are around nine cents in Germany.

 No matter what you end up doing, we hope this guide has helped answer some of the questions you may have had about using your cell phone in Germany.